 The Treasurer shall:

-(a) Be the chief financial officer of TRIT and have responsibility for keeping full and accurate accounts of all receipts and disbursements in books belonging to TRIT.
+(a) Be the chief financial officer of TSTT and have responsibility for keeping full and accurate accounts of all receipts and disbursements in books belonging to TSTT.

 (g) Perform such other duties as are inherent in the office of treasurer or as directed by the Board.